18F/ntis-gov/our_work/index.md

 Our process begins with you.
 Our team works fast, in the open, and with Joint Venture Partners.
 Together we'll build a new product or service.
 We'll work with you to continuously improve it until it meets your needs.
 In this public-private partnership, we adhere to the highest privacy and security standards: We support only trusted data networks; we follow rigorous privacy and security guidelines.

-For agencies, this means the process looks something like this:
+For agencies, the process looks something like this:

 1. You identify a need, and we review it.
-If it looks promising, we start to identify partners.
+We start to identify partners.
 2. We work with you to develop objectives and evaluation criteria.
-3. Our partners review the objectives and criteria, and prepare a response.
+3. Our partners prepare a response to the objectives and evaluation critera.
 This can include oral presenations and demonstrations.
-4. We present the project to our advisory board.
-If approved, we notify the team and develop the project plan.
+4. We present the project to our advisory board for approval.
+We notify your team and develop a project plan.
 5. Paperwork is signed, and funds are obligated.
 Work begins.

 Do you have a project in mind? <a href="mailto:info@ntis.gov?Subject=Project%20Inquiry" target="_top">Reach out to us</a>.
 We'll respond within 24 hours.